 - To represent its members in negotiations with the Government of Greenland

 - To hold courses and discussions for staff and politicians

 The Board of KANUKOKA is appointed by the regional authorities for a four year period to manage business of the association.
-Board members after the extraordinary general assembly of delegates January 17, 2016:
+Board members:

 West Nordic municipal structure